The local's guide to Rothbury

 We are delighted to be able to provide great self-catering options for those looking to visit Rothbury and we have lots of accommodation in Rothbury for you to pick from.
-With everything from romantic boltholes with hot tubs, to large townhouses with charming gardens, we have something to suit everyone when staying in this historic town.
+With everything from romantic boltholes with hot tubs, to large townhouses with charming gardens, we have something perfect for helping your group unwind after busy days exploring all the things to do in Rothbury.
 Here are some to keep in mind…

 This is an idyllic stone cottage which is sure to impress.
 Fully set up with a summer house, BBQ and wood-fired hot tub, it will be hard to tear yourself away from this holiday home!
 Inside you will find a lovely open-plan kitchen/dining room complete with Aga, and there is a lovely sunroom with views and doors opening onto the garden.
 There is also a cosy wood burner in the sitting room which is perfect for those cosy nights in.
 There is a secure bike storage shed too, making this the perfect cottage for cyclists!

 Simonside View – sleeps 6